 So how much alcohol is in orange juice then?

 Now before we get too hyped up about it all.
 My best investigation has led me to discover regular “fruit juice” should not contain alcohol.
-This is fruit juice as it is produced picked from a tree juiced naturally or eaten with fiber ( skin) and the plant as it was grown on has no alcohol.
+This is fruit juice as it is produced picked from a tree juiced naturally or eaten with fibre ( skin), and the plant grown on has no alcohol.

 Sugar to alcohol and carbon dioxide.